blaiseclarke/sleep-analysis/README.md

 Used `mne` to ingest polysomnograph (PSG) files and hynogram annotations from the Sleep-EDF database.
 - Signal Processing: Transformed raw EEG signals from time to frequency domains using Power Spectral Density (PSD) calculations.
 - Optimization: The `preload` parameter is currently set to `True` for EDF extraction.
-This saves the loaded EDF data to RAM for faster FFT and matrix math calculation, but there is risk of memory depletion.
+This saves the loaded EDF data to RAM for faster FFT and matrix math calculation, but there is risk of memory depletion with larger batches.
 - Standardization: mapped MNE integer labels to clinical stages (`W`, `N1`, `N2`, `N3`, `REM`) before exporting.

 The sleep stage annotations and band powers for each epoch are then saved to a .csv for warehousing.